connorimes/energymon-default-sys/README.md

 ## Dependencies

-In order to use the `energymon-default-sys` crate, you must have the `energymon-default` library installed to the system.
+In order to use the `energymon-default-sys` crate, you must have the `energymon-default` library installed to the system where it can be found by `pkg-config`.

 This crate depends on the `energymon-sys` crate.